 Yes!
 Just One Pot

-This vibrant Coconut Curry Noodle Bowl comes together so easily and just like the street vendors in Thailand, all you need is one pot!
+This vibrant Coconut Curry Noodle Soup comes together so easily and just like the street vendors in Thailand, all you need is one pot!
 You can have this simmering on the oven any day of the week or bust it out for friends and family.
 Trust me, even the most timid curry goer will enjoy this noodle bowl.
 If you’re feeling a little spicy and adventurous after making this bowl try some of my other curry inspired dishes:

 If you’re looking for more super easy and quick one pot meal ideas head over here and sign up for my email newsletter.
 You will be the first to learn about my new free e-book download with 6 different one pot meals!